 - While Kirby Super Star (and Ultra) had the best quality and quantity of funny moments, other Kirby games have had some hilarious ones, too.
 Example, the ending of Kirby 64.
 Just... the ending. note

-- In Kirby 64, if you mix Fire with Spark, the resulting power involves Kirby rubbing a shiny plate thing on top of his head, and proceeds to light himself on fire, running around frantically with a hilarious expression.
+- If you mix Fire with Spark, the resulting power involves Kirby rubbing a shiny plate thing on top of his head, and proceeds to light himself on fire, running around frantically with a hilarious expression.

 - Admit it, the first time you saw Meta Knight's Dramatic Unmask when you defeated him was hilarious.
 He looks just like Kirby, except dark blue, and immediately flees as if he's embarrassed.

-- Kirby and The Amazing Mirror has his reaction to being attacked (kissed) by a Leap.
+- Kirby & the Amazing Mirror has his reaction to being attacked (kissed) by a Leap.